claudiob/ff0000.github.com/_posts/2011-03-13-how-we-create-and-deploy-a-django.markdown

 ---
 layout: post
-title: "How we create and deploy a Django project to the Rackspace cloud"
+title: "Creating and deploying Django to Rackspace"
 author: claudiob
 ---

 Frequently we need to create a Django project from scratch and push it on a production machine.
-This post explains how we have reduced the number of manual steps to achieve this goal.
+This post explains how we have reduced the number of manual steps to achieve this goal. <!--more-->

 ## Creating the blank project

 We use our own pypeton application to create a Django project that matches our coding standard and set of requirements:

+{% highlight bash %}
 ./pypeton -v -s fooapp
+{% endhighlight %}

 This will create a *fooapp* folder with the default branches/tags/trunk folder for subversion.
 The trunk folder will contain a set of configuration folders and files and a Django project in the *project* folder.
 Do not rename the *project* folder to the name of your project, if you do the fabric deploy scripts will not work.